clothes you'll never wear

 a participatory art installation

-in Piccadilly Circus, London
+in London Piccadilly

 “Clothes You’ll Never Wear” challenges the function of the retail space as a site of fast fashion consumption and transforms it into an immersive workshop and creative hub for making, reusing and sharing.

-“Clothes You’ll Never Wear” is about transforming waste into visual expressions of identity and engaging audiences to connect rather than consume, reuse rather than throw away, and reclaim high-street spaces as centres of creativity.
+“Clothes You’ll Never Wear” was about transforming waste into visual expressions of identity and engaging audiences to connect rather than consume, reuse rather than throw away, and reclaim high-street spaces as centres of creativity.